"If you are living out of a sense of obligation, you are slave."

-Yesterday I wrote about the importance of living with passion.
 Nothing is more frustrating than living without passion and just going through the motions.
 When there’s no passion, even the smallest and most trivial task becomes burdensome and exhausting.
-However, when you are passionate about something, the most challenging and difficult task seems enjoyable and something you look forward to.
-Passion makes a world of difference.
+However, when you’re passionate about something, the most challenging and difficult task seems enjoyable and something you look forward to.
+Passion makes a world of difference!

 I don’t want to be without passion in my marriage, my career, my relationships and in my spiritual life too.
 I WANT TO LIVE PASSIONATELY!!!